Tamping machine

-A tamping machine or ballast tamper, informally simply a tamper, is a self-propelled, rail-mounted machine used to pack (or tamp) the track ballast under railway tracks to make the tracks and roadbed more durable and level.
+A tamping machine or ballast tamper, informally simply a tamper, is a self-propelled, rail-mounted machine used to position very precisely the track (rail and connected sleepers), by means of a lifting lining unit (or clamp), and stabilize the new position by packing (or tamping) the track ballast under railway tracks, by means of a group of mechanized tines.
 Prior to the introduction of mechanical tampers, this task was done by manual labour with the help of beaters.
 As well as being faster, more accurate, more efficient and less labour-intensive, tamping machines are essential for the use of concrete sleepers since they are too heavy (usually over 250 kg) to be lifted by hand.

-At its most basic, a tamping machine only packs the ballast.
-Some modern machines, sometimes known as tamper-liners or tamping and lining machines, also correct the alignment of the rails to make them parallel and level, in order to achieve a more comfortable ride for passengers and freight and to reduce the mechanical strain applied to the rails by passing trains.
+At its most basic, early tamping machines only packed the ballast.
+Practically all modern machines correct the alignment of the rails to make them parallel and level, in order to achieve a more comfortable ride for passengers and freight and to reduce the mechanical strain applied to the rails by passing trains.
 This is done by finding places where the sleepers have sunk from the weight of the passing trains or frost action, causing the track to sag.
 The tamper lifts each sleeper and the rails up, and packs ballast underneath.
 When the sleeper is laid down again, the sagged rails now sit at the proper level.
-Combining tamping and lining into a single machine saves time and money, as only one machine needs to be run over the track to perform both functions.
+Combining tamping and alignment into a single machine saves time and money, as only one machine needs to be run over the track to perform both functions.

 Tampers frequently work in concert with ballast regulators, as part of a section crew.